 - Fly on off-peak days: Although flight prices are unpredictable, the cheapest flights typically depart and return on Tuesday, Wednesday or Saturday.
 Make a long weekend trip from Wednesday to Saturday, or fly in and out on Saturdays instead of Sundays.
 These small changes can save you a ton.

 - The death of last-minute fares: It’s time to put this myth to rest: the age of last-minute deals on flights is over.
-Now, last-minute travelers are often business travelers and companies that are willing to foot a big bill for it – though that has changed during the pandemic.
-Still, avoid booking within 30-45 days before your flight.
+Now, last-minute purchases are often business travelers and companies that are willing to foot a big bill for it.
+So avoid booking within 30-45 days before your flight.
 Plan ahead and don’t bank on getting a last-second fare.
-You don’t want to get stuck paying 3 times the price for waiting.
+You don’t want to get stuck paying three times the price for waiting.

 - Capitalize on the shoulder season: Peak summer – from June through August and into September – is a pricey time to travel.
 There are few sales, and prices are often more than double the norm.
 Not to mention, your destination could be packed with tourists.
 Instead, try traveling during the shoulder season.
 The best dates are between May and early June and late August through September.